-The University of Northern British Columbia (UNBC) invites applications for a sessional instructor position in the School of Engineering for the Spring 2024 semester.
+The University of Northern British Columbia (UNBC) invites applications for sessional instructor positions in the School of Nursing - NBNP for the Fall 2025 semester.
 As an institution committed to the fostering of an inclusive and transformative learning environment, UNBC values high quality and growth in both teaching and scholarship.